Team Anna Durnova

 anna.durnova@univie.ac.at

-Professor of Political Sociology at the Department of Sociology, University of Vienna.
-She is also a Faculty Fellow at the Yale University Center for Cultural Sociology.
-She serves as a member of the Editorial Board of the journal Policy & Politics and vice president of the International Public Policy Association.
+Professor of Political Sociology at the Department of Sociology, University of Vienna, and Faculty Fellow at the Yale University Center for Cultural Sociology.
+She also serves as a member of the editorial boards of the journals Policy & Politics, and Critical Policy Studies.

-Previously, she was a researcher at the Institute for Advanced Studies in Vienna (Elise Richter Fellow), as well as at Charles University in Prague and the University of Lyon.
-Numerous international stays, including Visiting Research Fellow at Concordia University in Montreal (2019) or Essex University in the UK (2012).
+Previously, she was a researcher at the Institute for Advanced Studies in Vienna (Elise Richter Fellow), as well as at Charles University in Prague, and the University of Lyon.
+Her research focuses on the role of emotions in democratic societies.
+She is currently the Consortium Leader of the

-Research interests: political sociology, sociology of emotions, public policy, feminist sociology, women's health and sociology of the body, interpretive social research.
+Research interests: political sociology, sociology of emotions, public policy, feminist sociology, interpretive social research.

 Sylvia Herzog, BA